robert-westenberger/knowledgebase/mathematics/discrete-mathematics/rules-of-inference.md

 \end{array}
 $$
 ## Using Rules of Inference to Build Arguments
-Rules of inference can be used to transform
+Rules of inference can be used to deduce new statements from the statements whose truth that we already know.